 Every ceiling fan brand has a range of ceiling fans to choose from with varying levels of quality and performance.
-Some ceiling fan manufacturers focus more on lower quality less expensive fans, while others target more expensive higher quality fans.
+Some ceiling fan manufacturers focus more on lower quality, less expensive fans while others target more expensive, higher quality fans.
 The bottom line is, there are huge differences in the quality and performance of ceiling fans even within each brand.
 If you compare the very best ceiling fans that each brand has to offer, you will find the top-of-the-line models to be relatively equivalent.
-So how do you which models are the higher quality models and how do you compare ceiling fans from each brand to decide which is best for you?
+So how do you know which models are the higher quality models and how do you compare ceiling fans from each brand to decide which is best for you?
 The information on this page and details provided throughout our website will help you do just that.
 Would you rather discuss this with our Ceiling Fan Experts?
 Call us!

 Now when it comes to the question "Who Makes the Best Ceiling Fan?", there really needs to be some consideration to the application where the fan is going to be used as well as what style is desired.
 In an attempt to answer this question by making specific recommendations, we have selected what we consider the "Cream of the Crop" for each of the categories below.
 Although there are some other fans that are close in comparison to these, each of these fans represents the highest quality, performance and durability in their category, so you can't go wrong with any of them.
 They will all run dead quiet, move lots of air without wobbling and last you a lifetime.
 In cases where there are other fans that are quite equal, we have chosen the most popular.